Window dusty

 Cleaning

-The answer to 'window dusty' is that windows can become dusty for a variety of reasons, including environmental factors, lack of regular cleaning, and improper cleaning techniques.
-Dust can accumulate on windows due to airborne particles, pollen, and even residue from cleaning products.
+The answer to 'window dusty' is that windows can become dusty for a variety of reasons, including environmental factors, improper cleaning techniques, and lack of regular maintenance.
+Dust can accumulate on windows from outdoor pollutants, pet dander, and general household dirt and debris.
+This can lead to a hazy, streaky appearance that reduces visibility and makes your home look unkempt.

 Sources